zeke/devcenter-scraper/content/md/submitting-an-add-on.md

 Now you're almost ready to load your manifest onto Heroku, and start testing as a real Heroku users.
 First, collect your add-on manifest (`addon-manifest.json`) which describes provisioning.

-If you haven't done so already, you will now need to <a href="https://addons.heroku.com/provider/">go to the Provider Portal and register as and Add-on Provider</a>.
+If you haven't done so already, you will now need to <a href="https://addons.heroku.com/provider/">go to the Provider Portal and register as an Add-on Provider</a>.
 Once you have registered, you can use the kensa gem to send your manifest to heroku with one simple command.

 ```term
 $ kensa push